arturonline/docs/linux/lpi/security/permissions.md

 ### Numeric Mode

-Moden numeric mode, the permissions are specified as a three-digit numeric value on octal notation.
+Modern numeric mode, the permissions are specified as a three-digit numeric value on octal notation.

 Each permission has a corresponding value, and they are specified in the following order: